MattDSquared/BikeSharingDemand/BikeShareAnalysis.md

 * Include wind and humidity in the data exploration.
 * Explore alternative prediction techniques.
 * Determine if data set is applicable to the DC weather patterns.
-Data appears to be from much more temperate climate which could greatly effect weather-based behavior.
+Data appears to be from much more temperate climate which could greatly affect weather-based behavior.
 Theory: residents get accustomed to their "average" weather condition, adjusting outdoor activity accordingly.